Troubleshooting & Operations

 kubectl get events -n scanner --field-selector reason=OOMKilled

-Solution: Increase memory limits in your Terraform configuration or reduce concurrent scans.
-See Scaling for capacity planning guidance.
+Solution: Increase memory limits in your configuration or reduce concurrent scans.

 Image Pull Errors